 To prevent your customers from looking for content elsewhere, keep your brand-owned content always fresh.
 Make sure your old content updates are included as a weekly recurring task into your team’s editorial calendar.
 This way your team will be forced to update an older asset on a weekly basis.

 A well-organized social media marketing strategy is usually what fuels content updates and timeliness.
-If your social media team is always on top if niche trends, they will inform your content team of what needs to be updated and why.
+If your social media team is always on top of niche trends, they will inform your content team of what needs to be updated and why.
 It is all about effective cross-team collaboration which you will need to create.

-It is too easy to overlook old content and focus on creating new articles instead of improving and updating you existing assets.
+It is too easy to overlook old content and focus on creating new articles instead of improving and updating your existing assets.
 So making it a consistent part of the content marketing routine is important.

 To make your sales enablement content strategy really effective, involve your sales teams into your content creation process.

 Make sure your whole content strategy (including multiple content assets, content distribution tools and tactics, etc.) is managed in one central content management platform.
 This way different (remote) employees will be able to access content whenever they need (i.e. to update, to refer to or to use in the sales process).